u4507075/icd_10/README.md

 2. Use machine learning models to verify ICD-10 labelled by human.

 ## Aims
-1. The performance of machine learning model shows precision, recall, and F-measure greater than 80%.
+1. The performance of machine learning model (accuracy, precision, recall, and f-measure) is greater than 80%.
 2. Present one year cost-benefit analysis compared between before and after using machine learning models to fill ICD-10.

 ## Time line
-### March 2019
+### March - April 2019
   * Write and submit a research proposal and ethic.
   * Setup a new server.
   * Duplicate clinical data to the server.
   * Map and label column name and description.
   * Join the table data and create a single dataset.
-### April 2019
+### May - June 2019
   * Apply NLP and standard medical terminologies to preprocess input features.
-  * Design and evaluate machine learning model.
+  * Develop and evaluate machine learning model.
-### May 2019
+### June 2019
-  * Close the project either, the model performance is greater than 80% or it is the last week of May.
+  * Close the project either, the model performance is greater than 80% or it is the end of June.
-### June - August 2019
+### July - August 2019
   * Write and submit a paper.

 ## Materials and methods